 2. Behavioural treatments:

-The behavioural treatments are very good for the patients with multiple drug abuse.
+The behavioural treatments are very good for patients with multiple drug abuse.
 Treatment of drug abuse can be delivered in a variety of ways using a variety of approaches to treating behavioural pressures.

 • Cognitive behavioural therapies: